Persistent Organic Pollutants (POP)

 The first POP regulation (EC) 850/2004 was published in 2004, two years before the REACh Regulation (EC) 1907/2006 was released and four years before the Waste Directive 2008/98/EC.
 The definitions and terminology of the second POP Regulation have been aligned with the REACh legislation.

 - Hexachlorobutadiene (HCBD) and polychlorinated naphthalenes (PCN) were already listed in Annex I of the POP Regulation.
-They have now also been added to the Annex III.
-This implies that member states shall take action to eliminate the release of these substances into the environment as soon as possible.
+They were added to Annex III as well.

 Amendments